wytek/hello-world/README.md

 # hello-world
 Just another repository

-This is just a practice
+This is just a practice.